rnajena/bertax/README.md

 # BERTax: Taxonomic Classification of DNA sequences

-This is the repository to the paper: [BERTax: taxonomic classification of DNA sequences with Deep Neural Networks](https://www.biorxiv.org/content/10.1101/2021.07.09.451778v1)
+This is the repository to the preprint-paper [BERTax: taxonomic classification of DNA sequences with Deep Neural Networks](https://www.biorxiv.org/content/10.1101/2021.07.09.451778v1) and the published paper: [Taxonomic classification of DNA sequences beyond sequence similarity using deep neural networks](https://scholar.google.de/scholar?hl=de&as_sdt=0%2C5&q=florian+mock&btnG=#:~:text=Alle%2010%20Versionen-,%5BHTML%5D%20pnas.org,-Taxonomic%20classification%20of) respectively.

 The used data can be found under DOI 10.17605/OSF.IO/QG6MV or [https://osf.io/qg6mv/](url)